-4. Interagency Dispatch Centers: The Parties to this Agreement agree to maintain, support, and participate in Interagency Dispatch Centers, as appropriate.

-Staffing, funding, and level of participation will be agreed to by the affected Parties to this Agreement and documented in geographic, statewide, or sub-geographic area operating plans and/or appropriate mobilization guides.

-- 5. Southern Area Coordination Center: The Parties to this Agreement recognize the Southern Area Coordination Center in Atlanta, GA as the Geographic Area Coordination Center (GACC) for the Southern Geographic Area.
+- 4. Interagency Dispatch Centers: The Parties to this Agreement agree to maintain, support, and participate in Interagency Dispatch Centers, as appropriate. - Staffing, funding, and level of participation will be agreed to by the affected Parties to this Agreement and documented in geographic, statewide, or sub-geographic area operating plans and/or appropriate mobilization guides. - 5.
+Texas Interagency Coordination Center (TICC) / Southwest Coordination Center (SWCC): The Parties to this Agreement recognize the Texas Interagency Coordination Center in Hudson as the Geographic Area Coordination Center (GACC) for the State of Texas for federal agencies east of the 100th meridian, and the Southwest Coordination Center (SWCC) as the Geographic Area Coordination Center (GACC) for the State of Texas for federal agencies west of the 100th meridian.
 The Parties to this Agreement will coordinate, mobilize and demobilize emergency management resources through the GACC as appropriate.
 Parties to this Agreement are not precluded from independent movement of their own resources. - 6.
 Interagency Resources: Interagency funding, staffing, and utilization of resources and facilities will be pursued by the Parties to this Agreement whenever an interagency approach is appropriate and cost effective.
-Shared staffing and funding will be commensurate with each Parties use of resources, will be agreed to and documented in operating plans, and will be subject to the availability of appropriations.

-To the extent practical, additional preparedness resource requests will be coordinated.
-The coordination process will be identified in the appropriate geographic, statewide, or sub-geographic area operating plan.

-- 7. State-to-State Response: Should a state Party to this Agreement intend to utilize the assistance of the USFS to accept the reimbursement amounts expended for resources and services provided from another State, and have the Forest Service pay that amount to the State seeking reimbursement, that State shall agree to meet the associated reimbursement obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service, and detailed in Exhibit D, Reimbursable Billings and Payments. - 8.
+Shared staffing and funding will be commensurate with each Parties use of resources, will be agreed to and documented in operating plans, and will be subject to the availability of appropriations. - To the extent practical, additional preparedness resource requests will be coordinated.
+The coordination process will be identified in the appropriate geographic, statewide, or subgeographic area operating plan. - 7.
+State-to-State Response: Should a state Party to this Agreement intend to utilize the assistance of the USFS to accept the reimbursement amounts expended for resources and services provided from another State, and have the Forest Service pay that amount to the State seeking reimbursement, that State shall agree to meet the associated reimbursement obligations and requirements, including any reasonable administrative fees, as agreed upon by the State and the Forest Service, and detailed in Exhibit D, Reimbursable Billings and Payments. - 8.
 Standards: The Parties to this Agreement desire to achieve common standards within the Parties' best interest, recognizing differing agency missions and mandates.
 Each Party to this Agreement recognizes that other Parties' standards are reasonable, prudent, and acceptable.
 This clause does not affect the Jurisdictional Agency's land management standards.

-VIII.
+h.
 PREPAREDNESS

-1. Protection Planning: Annually, before December 31, sub-geographic area Unit Administrators will determine efficiencies to be gained from reciprocal assistance and acquisition of protection services.
+1. Protection Planning: Annually, before October 1st, sub-geographic area Unit Administrators will determine efficiencies to be gained from reciprocal assistance and acquisition of protection services.
 Operating plans will document decisions.
-Plans should be reviewed and agreement reached concerning such items as placement of crews, engines, air tankers, helicopters, fixed and aerial detection, regulated use, closures and other joint fire suppression efforts.
+Plans should be reviewed and agreement